 Microsoft Teams is now integrated

 Built-in Microsoft Teams – a simple and efficient move for Microsoft, as Teams is now present in Windows 11 out of the box.
-There were no changes on the licensing front announced.

-Docking and Undocking
+Docking and multi-monitor support

 Built in Game and Xbox Pass